 • Enjoy an expert lesson in the Cuban cigar industry

-The afternoon is free to explore on your own, and we’ll reconvene for dinner this evening (included), followed by free drinks at a local gay bar.
+This evening we’ll reconvene for dinner (included), followed by free drinks at a local gay bar.

 After a big night out, we’ve planned a leisurely afternoon at Mi Cayito, a gay beach in the burbs.

 We’ll grab lunch (optional) en route, then leave you to soak up the sun and meet some locals.